tomaskovacik/kicad-library/kicad/S3860M-S_breadboard_adapter/README.md

-breadboard adapters for these adapters can be purchase at tindie:
+breadboard adapters for these bluetooth modules can be purchase at tindie:

 BLK-MD-SPK-B https://www.tindie.com/products/tomaskovacik/breadboard-adapter-for-blk-md-spk-b/